txei/txei/README.md

 My main goal here is to:

- - Make any cheating so obvious, and so *automatically obvious* that it is politically infeasible to allow it.
+ - make any cheating so obvious, and so *automatically obvious* that it is politically infeasible to allow it.

 Implied by this goal are the following corollary goals